Rebex Secure Mail

 Rebex Secure Mail can be used within an ASP.NET web page.
 However, you have to keep in mind specific features of the ASP.NET platform (it is stateless, multithreaded, it may be limited by MediumTrust security level...).

-Further info on using Rebex components in web environment can be found in How to use Rebex SFTP or FTP/SSL in ASP.NET knowledge base article.
-The article discusses SFTP and FTP/SSL, but implications for Rebex Secure Mail components are the same.
+Further info on using Rebex libraries in web environment can be found in How to use Rebex SFTP or FTP/SSL in ASP.NET knowledge base article.
+The article discusses SFTP and FTP/SSL, but implications for Rebex Secure Mail libraries are the same.

 Legacy platform support